downplay/stranded/README.md

 strand(
     attempt(
         maybeThrow,
-        // Add a property to contex to handle the failure in subsequent atoms { fail: true }
+        // Add a property to context to handle the failure in subsequent atoms { fail: true }
     ),
     // Dispatch action based on what happened